Verses from The Dhammapada 3

-As compassion is an inherent quality of the heart, by simply doing the practice it will quite naturally reveal itself.
+We don't need to act more compassionately.
+As compassion is an inherent quality of the heart by simply doing this practice compassion will arise quite naturally.

 ‘He reviled me, struck me, defeated me, robbed me.
 In those who harbour such thoughts hatred will never cease.’